News

 Learn More

-The three-part virtual training series on Trauma Proficient Practiced is designed specifically for professionals working with young children and their families in early childhood settings.
-The series will be offered periodically; each can be taken as a standalone course or participants can attend all three.
+Becoming Trauma Aware, Informed, and Proficient is a virtual training series that is designed specifically for professionals working with young children and their families in early childhood settings.
+The courses in the series can act as standalone classes or participants can attend all three.

 Becoming Trauma Aware

-• PD Registry Course #153308
+• PD Registry Course: 153308

-• Event ID: 370793
+• Event ID: 379298

 • Register